 Table 5.
 Treehopper species tested in 2017 using qPCR to assess uptake and persistence of GRBV.
 Cohorts of insects were removed from randomly selected vines at the conclusion of each IAFP.
-Date indicates when insects were removed from host vines.
+Date indicates when insects were removed from host vines (2018 data not yet reported).